 Any person covered by the statute who is a either a victim of domestic violence as defined in the statute, or who has reasonable cause to believe he or she is in imminent danger of becoming the victim of any act of domestic violence, has the legal right to file a sworn petition for an injunction for protection against domestic violence.
 Even though a person has not been a victim of domestic violence, if he or she has a reasonable basis to fear an act of violence may be committed at any time without warning, he or she is said to be in imminent danger and is entitled to the protection of an injunction.

 If the domestic violence intake officer and the judge find probable cause to believe the victim is, in fact, in imminent danger, a temporary injunction will be issued immediately on the spot, without giving the alleged perpetrator an opportunity to respond.
 Once issued, the Petition will be personally served upon the party by the police and is effective upon service.
-A hearing will be scheduled, usually within two (2) weeks of this so-called “ex parte injunction” to give the offending party a chance to be heard by the Court at that time.
+A hearing will be scheduled, usually within two (2) weeks of the “ex parte injunction” to give the offending party a chance to be heard by the Court at that time.
 At the hearing, the Court will hear the evidence from both parties and then determine if the injunction should become permanent.
-But “permanent” here means a duration of one year, and not indefinitely.
-Although a permanent injunction is in effect for only one year, it can be obtained again if new grounds for it exist.
+Permanent in this case means a duration of one year, and not indefinitely.
+Although a permanent injunction is in effect for only one year, it can be extended if new grounds for it exist.

 Though the Domestic Violence Court is specialized in its mission and geared toward assisting unrepresented parties with a problem having such a harmful impact on society, your chances of prevailing are greatly improved with an experienced attorney by your side.
 If a divorce or paternity case is pending or is contemplated after a domestic violence case has already been commenced, it may be transferred to Family Court, where the broader, more complicated issues are resolved, and make it even more important to have an experienced attorney representing your rights.